 In the following, we assume that communicating parties reciprocally know an initial

-where they can send/receive the first handshake message.
+where they can send/receive the first handshake message(s).

-The second handshake message SHOULD be sent/received on a
+The second handshake message MAY be sent/received with a

-contentTopic deterministically derived from the first handshake message (using, for example,
+message-nametag deterministically derived from the handshake state obtained after processing the first handshake message

 - the recipient to efficiently continue the handshakes started by each initiator;